qureshiaquib/qureshiaquib.github.io/_posts/2023-12-22-azuresqlmi-for-beginners.md

 [https://learn.microsoft.com/en-us/azure/azure-sql/database/azure-defender-for-sql?view=azuresql#enable-microsoft-defender-for-azure-sql-database-at-the-subscription-level-from-microsoft-defender-for-cloud](https://learn.microsoft.com/en-us/azure/azure-sql/database/azure-defender-for-sql?view=azuresql#enable-microsoft-defender-for-azure-sql-database-at-the-subscription-level-from-microsoft-defender-for-cloud)

-I hope this was helpful.
+I hope this was helpful.Share the blogpost if you like it.

 This would be my last blog of this year, will see you in 2024.
 Until then a very happy new year! :)